-Power Outage Monitor: If the power adapter is either unattached from the laser driver or there is a power outage, then the laser driver will disable the laser.
+Power Outage Monitor: If the power adapter is either unattached from the laser safety interface module or there is a power outage, then the laser safety interface module will disable the laser.
 This is in case there is a power outage situation in which the laser was left ON and to prevent unknowing persons being injured when the power comes back on and not realizing the laser was left ON.